pointfreeco/swift-composable-architecture/README.md

   1. From the **File** menu, select **Swift Packages › Add Package Dependency…**
   2. Enter "https://github.com/pointfreeco/swift-composable-architecture" into the package repository URL text field
-  3. Add **ComposableArchitecture** to your application, or, if you modularize your application, add it to a common, shared framework
+  3. Depending on how your project is structured:
+      - If you have a single application target that needs access to the library, then add **ComposableArchitecture** directly to your application.
+      - If you want to use this library from multiple targets you must create a shared framework that depends on **ComposableArchitecture** and then depend on that framework in all of your targets.
+For an example of this, check out the [Tic-Tac-Toe](./Examples/TicTacToe) demo application, which splits lots of features into modules and consumes the static library in this fashion using the **TicTacToeCommon** framework.

 ## Help